3UU/wordpress-shariff-wrapper/trunk/readme.txt

 within the [shariff...] short tag.
 Of course with the link to your image ;-)

 == Changelog ==
+= 1.4.2 =
+- fix: add the attribute data-title that is needed by the shariff on some themes to render it above the other div containers.
+- only long PHP-Tags because auf problems with WAMPs
+- some code clean up.
+Hopefully it will become more robust on WAMP systems.

+= 1.4.1 =
+- fixed stupid typo with the SHARIFF_BACKEND_TMP constant

 = 1.4.0 =
 - add a DIV container to use positioning with CSS
 - remove long PHP-tags that cause parse problem on Windows